This award is closed

 - Funds may not be used towards degree seeking courses

-- Indirect costs to the sponsoring institution, conference travel and/or registration expenses, investigator’s salary and/or benefits are allowed but must not exceed 10% of the grant distribution
+- Travel expenses, investigator’s salary and/or benefits will be allowed but must not exceed 10% of the grant distribution.

 - The proposal must be typed in Cambria 12 pt. type with page margins no less than .5 inches and no more than 1 inch.